Last Updated on: 19th September 2023, 05:00 pm

 With each passing game, Hachimura continues to show glimpses of his potential to become a dominant force in the league.

-As he honed his skills and gained more experience, there’s no doubt that Rui Hachimura will leave an indelible mark on Asian basketball history.
+As he honed his skills and gained more experience, Rui Hachimura will undoubtedly leave an indelible mark on Asian basketball history.

 Learn more about Rui Hachimura’s dunking skills here.